Generate traffic. Capture Leads. Convert them quickly.

 This is the main goal, right?
 Especially the “quickly” part.

-I know you are keen to shorten your B2B Sales Cycle…but despite your efforts, you can’t seem to stop it from getting dragged on forever.
+I know you are also keen to shorten your B2B Sales Cycle…but despite your efforts, you can’t seem to stop it from getting dragged on forever.

 What is the problem?